 “Again, sorry, officer…”

-Or was this all a last dream of the dead.
-Kind of like the fingernails that still grew in the morgue.
+Or was this all a last dream of the dead?
+Like the fingernails that still grow in the morgue.

 Dimly, Karen thought she heard another voice, farther away.
 Something about an anonymous tip from their violent-crime hotline.